NHACP-IF/NHACP-specification/nhacp-specification.md

 response message types have MSB set to one.
 The layout of the message itself depends on the message type.

+## Error handling

+For requests that can return an error, there is a well-defined set of error codes with standard meanings.
+See the ERROR response below.

 ## Switching to the new protocol

 The NABU application switches to the new protocol by sending the